 - Mix a little amount of powder and water till the consistency is fine (neither too thick nor too watery).There shouldn't be any lumps in the formula.

-- Feed this amount of formula every 3 to 4 hours depending upon your baby's need.
-Check your baby's crop (area around the stomach, check image below).
+- Feed this amount of formula every 3 to 4 hours depending on your baby's need.
+Check your baby's crop ( the area around the stomach, check the image below).

 What is a Crop?

 If the crop is bulging it means your baby is full; if it's flat it means your baby is hungry.

 You need to be very gentle while feeding your baby bird.
 The technique is simple but it should be done with utmost care and caution.